ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 The security device requires to access plain text HTTP header for granular AUP control.

+*[Flemming: I think we need to clarify why you can't just do this at the endpoint instead]*

-## Use Case 2 - Malware and Threat Protection
+## Use Case O2 - Malware and Threat Protection

 Enterprises adopt a multi-technology approach when it comes to malware and threat protection for the network assets.
 This include solutions deployed on the endpoint, network and cloud.